hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 2. For each [Identity Proofing Inquiry](./eep_glossary.md) (challenge) such as Address, Identity, Photo and Achievement, which forms of evidence was used by the Issuer of the *Verifiable Credential*?

-3. When the Issuer relies on an [Identity Proofing Service Provider (IPSP)](./eep_glossary.md) as part of its Remote Identity Proofing process:
+3. When the Issuer's Examinier relies on an [Identity Proofing Service Provider (IPSP)](./eep_glossary.md) as part of its Remote Identity Proofing process:

-   1. Can the IPSP provide a *Digital Assertion* in association with the [Identity Instrument](./eep_glossary.md) they have vetted as part of their service to the Issuer?
+   1. Can the IPSP provide a *Digital Assertion* in association with the [Identity Instrument](./eep_glossary.md) they have vetted as part of their service to the Examiner?

    2. Can the Issuer provide a *Digital Assertion* in association with its certitude in the reliability of its due-diligence activity that is dependent on 3rd parties?

-4. When the Issuer relies on trained examiners for its In-Person Identity Proofing process, can is provide access to the digitally scanned documents either by-value or by-reference?
+4. When the Issuer relies on trained examiners for its In-Person Identity Proofing process, can the Issuer provide access to the digitally scanned documents either by-value or by-reference?

 ### Assurance Levels
 Organizations that implement [Identity Proofing](./eep_glossary.md) generally seek to balance cost, convenience, and security for both the Issuer and the Holder.
 Examples of these tradeoffs include: